Traditionally, sonnets are fourteen-line poems that follow a strict rhyme scheme and conform to the metrical pattern of iambic pentameter.

 Why should you care?

 Good question.
-Aside from its historical importance and the marvellous achievements of sonnet loving poets, understanding this form can also help you strengthen your own analytical skills.
-If you can find and identify the sonnet, then you will already have a back bone of information to use when conducting your analysis of a poem.
+Aside from its historical importance and the marvelous achievements of sonnet loving poets, understanding this form can also help you strengthen your own analytical skills.
+If you can find and identify the sonnet, then you will already have a backbone of information to use when conducting your analysis of a poem.